Lusztig Factorization Dynamics of the Full Kostant-Toda Lattices

 \subsubsection{dToda}

-In the tridiagonal case, it is traditional \cite{bib:h} to use $I_1,\ldots,I_n$ to denote the diagonal entries of the upper bidiagonal matrix $R(t)$ and $V_1,\ldots,V_{n-1}$ to denote the subdiagonal entries of the lower bidiagonal matix $L(t)$:
+In the tridiagonal case, it is traditional \cite{bib:h} to use $I_1,\ldots,I_n$ to denote the diagonal entries of the upper bidiagonal matrix $R(t)$ and $V_1,\ldots,V_{n-1}$ to denote the subdiagonal entries of the lower bidiagonal matrix $L(t)$:

 \n The dynamic evolution $L(t+1)R(t+1)=R(t)L(t)$ can then be written out explicitly, and shown \cite{bib:tokihiro} to be equivalent to the following system: